 Coverdell Savings Accounts

 Savings contributed to this type of account can be withdrawn for elementary, secondary, or post-secondary education costs, but there’s a catch: You must name the student who’s eventually going to benefit from this account at the time you open it.
-You’ll have to pay a penalty if you end up using the money to pay for any purpose other than the designated beneficiary’s education, although you can redirect the money to another child.
+You’ll have to pay a penalty if you end up using the money for any purpose other than the designated beneficiary’s education, although you can redirect the money to another child's education.

 Health Savings Accounts